 Shop in historic Old Town

 Old Town is the original city center, and it still serves as the cultural heart of Albuquerque.
 There are fabulous restaurants, local souvenir shops and Native American jewelry vendors on the plaza.
-Within walking distance are several of Albuquerque's best museums, such as as Explora (great for kids), the Natural History & Science Museum, the Albuquerque Museum, the Turquoise Museum and the Rattlesnake Museum.
+Within walking distance are several of Albuquerque's best museums, such as as Explora (great for kids), the Natural History & Science Museum, the Albuquerque Museum and the Rattlesnake Museum.